Christmas Offer

 • The physical certificates should be surrendered to DP.

-• DP informs the Depository regarding the request made through the system
+• DP informs the Depository regarding the request made through the system.

-• DP itself submits the certificates to the registrar of the Issuer Company
+• DP itself submits the certificates to the registrar of the Issuer Company.

 • The Registrar confirms the dematerialisation request received from the depository.

-After dematerialising the certificates, the Registrar updates the account and informs the depository regarding completion of dematerialisation.
+After dematerialising the certificates, the Registrar updates the account and informs the depository regarding the completion of dematerialisation.

 • The Depository updates his account and informs the DP.